NhShanto01/Warehouse-Management-Client/README.md

 # Assignment-11

-## This Project was lived as a project name [Sport Zone]( https://sports-zone-8991a.web.app )
+## This Project was lived as a project name [Sports Zone]( https://sports-zone-8991a.web.app/ )

 ## Describe website

 * This website crete with react app.

+* This website two site : One is the client-site and the other is the server-site for backend.

-* The home page has top nav -bar, static banner, there is a section called Services, which will have web site related services and footer.
+* The home page has top nav -bar, Slider banner, there are three section , which will have web site related products,healthy short article and our most awaited supplier section and footer.

-* A component called check out has been made to purchase the services, where the user can buy them with his details.

-* The checkout page has a protected route, so no strangers can go there.
+* There is a button called Update in the Product section, which can be clicked to increase or decrease the quantity of that product and it is a private route.

+* there also private route is Manage Products ,Where all the products will beWhere all the products will be.
+And the user can delete any product if he wants.

+* Once the user is logged in here, two extra buttons will appear in the navbar, one of which is add item and the other is my item.

+* The work of the add item is to have a form, if you fill in the information and submit it, it will be added to All Products.
+My item will also be added again.
+Here the user can delete the product from my item if he wants.

+* There are also unprotected like : Blog ,Contact Us.

-* There is a system of login, register, where anyone can log in or register with email, password, Gmail, Facebook, Github, etc
+* There is a system of login, register, where anyone can log in or register with email, password, Gmail.

 ## Used Technology